GuillermoDuarte888/MecaChess-Robotic-Arm/README.md

   <img src="https://github.com/GuillermoDuarte888/MecaChess-Robotic-Arm/raw/main/Imagenes/Cinematica%20Directa%20e%20Inversa.png" alt="Brazo Robótico" width="1100"/>
 </p>

-# Mechanical Design of the Robot Arm 🎨
+# Mechanical Design of the Robotic Arm 🎨

 In this section, the mechanical design of the chess robot is presented, breaking down its various components.
 Each part of the robot is identified with a number in the image, which will facilitate its explanation.
 Below is a table detailing the functions and features of each piece.